gbdev/pandocs/src/Power_Up_Sequence.md

 As the DMG and MGB boot ROMs, the SGB and SGB2 boot ROMs write $01 and $FF respectively to $FF50, and this is also the only difference between these two boot ROMs.

 The way the packet-sending routine works makes transferring a set bit *one cycle* faster than transferring a reset bit.
-This means that the time taken by the SGB boot ROMs *depends on the cartridge's header*!
+This means that the time taken by the SGB boot ROMs *depends on the cartridge's header*.
 The complexity of this is compounded by the fact that the boot ROM waits for 4 VBlanks after transferring each packet, mostly but not entirely grouping the timings.

 ## Color models (CGB0, CGB, AGB)

 The color boot ROMs are much more complicated, notably because of the compatibility behavior.

+### Size

-First, the boot ROM is larger, as indicated above: 2048 bytes total.
+The boot ROM is larger, as indicated in the table at the top: 2048 bytes total.
 It still has to be mapped starting at $0000, since this is where the CPU starts, but it must also access the cartridge header at $0100-014F.
 Thus, the boot ROM is actually split in two parts, a $0000-00FF one, and a $0200-08FF one.

+### Behavior

 First, the boot ROMs unpack the Nintendo logo to VRAM like the monochrome models, likely for compatibility, and copies the logo to a buffer in HRAM at the same time.
 (It is speculated that HRAM was used due to it being embedded within the CPU, unlike WRAM, so that it couldn't be tampered with.)

-Then, the logo is read *again*, but this time, it is decompressed with no resizing, yielding the much smaller logo placed below the big "GAME BOY" one.
+Then, the logo is read and decompressed *again*, but with no resizing, yielding the much smaller logo placed below the big "GAME BOY" one.
 The boot ROM then sets up compatibility palettes, as described further below, and plays the logo animation with the "ba-ding!" sound.

 During the logo animation, and if bit 7 of [the CGB compatibility byte](<#0143 - CGB Flag>) is reset (indicating a monochrome-only game), the user is allowed to pick a palette to override the one chosen for compatibility.